mghaight/replua.nvim/README.md

 - Opens a scratch buffer (`replua://scratch`) with Neovim APIs and the current global environment available.
-- Evaluate the current line, visual selection, surrounding block, or the whole buffer.
+- Evaluate the current line, surrounding block, or the whole buffer.
 - Captures both returned values and `print()` output, appending results as Lua comments.
 - Keeps the cursor at a fresh spot for continued editing, just like pressing